Kong/insomnia/README.md

 Please read through our [contributing guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).
 Included are directions for opening issues, coding standards, and notes on development.

-Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
-Read more and download plugins at [editorconfig.org](http://editorconfig.org).

 ## Developing

 Development on Insomnia can be done on Mac, Windows, or Linux as long as you have